Rice Paper Bacon

 Then, all you gotta do is use a knife or a pizza cutter (my preferred method) to slice up your bacon slices.
 You can also slice the rice paper in half after you've cut out your slices to make them not so long, or keep them long!
 Totally up to you!

 After that you want to set them on a wire rack.
 You can either cook the whole batch and save some (or eat it all, you do what you want!) or you can just cook what you want, and then store the rest in some tupperware.
 Then whenever you want some bacon for a sandwich or whatever, you can just fry up a few pieces as you need.
 This is my preferred method too!
+You should use the bacon within a couple days however as it will eventually dry up.

 When frying, you don't need a ton of oil.
 In my first attempt I coated a pan in light layer of oil.
 But the next day when I made some, I really just sprayed it with some cooking spray and they turned out great too.
 They actually get crispier the less oil you use.